 The Cropping Enabled Cattle project is part of WAARC’s Northern Agriculture program, focused on research and development to support expansion of irrigated cropping, intensification of cattle production systems, and rangelands regeneration.

-The project was co-designed by WAARC members including the Department of Primary Industries and Regional Development, CSIRO, Grower Group Alliance, and WA universities: Curtin, Murdoch, and The University of Western Australia.
+The project was co-designed by WAARC members including the Department of Primary Industries and Regional Development (DPIRD), CSIRO, Grower Group Alliance, Curtin University, Murdoch University, and The University of Western Australia.

 It is one of six projects funded through CRCNA’s broader Cotton, Grains and Cattle integrated production system program, which includes more than 30 research and funding partners.